openlabelsinitiative/oli-sdk/README.md

 | `filters.allowedCategories / excludedCategories / allowedProjects` | Include/exclude categories or projects globally. |
 | `filters.minAge / maxAge` | Filter labels by age (seconds). |
 | `display.nameFields / addressFormat / dateFormat` | Customize formatting defaults for helper outputs. |

+## 🔐 Getting an API Key

+To use protected endpoints in the SDK, you'll need an API key.

+1. Go to the [Open Labels developer portal](https://www.openlabelsinitiative.org/developer) and click **Sign in**.
+2. Approve the short GitHub OAuth authorization.
+3. Complete the registration form with your contact email, project name, and intended use—this quick step helps prevent spam and usually takes less than a minute.
+4. After submitting, your API key will be generated instantly (displayed in the portal, ONLY ONCE).
+5. Safely store your API key in your secrets manager or in a `.env` file (e.g., `OLI_API_KEY=...`).
+Then, provide it to the SDK via `api.apiKey` or use the proxy helper for browser apps.

+> **Need full API endpoint documentation or want to explore more details?**
+> Check out the API reference at [OLI's API Reference](https://www.openlabelsinitiative.org/docs?section=api-reference).

 ## 🚀 Quick Start